'Doctor Zhivago' musical brings epic love story to Broadway

-NEW YORK (Reuters) - Fifty years after Omar Sharif and Julie Christie captivated audiences in David Lean’s Oscar-winning epic film “Doctor Zhivago,” the musical adaptation of the love story set during the upheaval of the Russian Revolution will open on Broadway.
+NEW YORK, Feb 25 (Reuters) - Fifty years after Omar Sharif and Julie Christie captivated audiences in David Lean’s Oscar-winning epic film “Doctor Zhivago,” the musical adaptation of the love story set during the upheaval of the Russian Revolution will open on Broadway.

 The musical is based on Boris Pasternak’s novel that became an international bestseller after it was smuggled out of the Soviet Union and published in Italy in 1957.
 Pasternak was awarded the Nobel Prize for Literature a year later.